-We recommend doing these simple checks once every month, and especially before any long trips or busy booking periods such as Christmas, Easter, or long weekends.
+We recommend doing these simple car maintenance checks once every month, and especially before any long trips or busy booking periods such as Christmas, Easter, or long weekends.

 Anyone can perform these checks, but please always make sure the car and engine are cool, and take care while you're doing it.

-If you're not confident doing it yourself, you might be interested in attending a car maintenance workshop, such as Galmatic (though this is for women only, and Sydney-based.)
+If you're not confident doing your own car maintenance, you might be interested in attending a car maintenance workshop, such as Galmatic (though this is for women only, and Sydney-based.)

 If you have any continuing problems with your car, or if you find that each time you check these things there is something not quite right, this might be an early indication that something is wrong with the car and you should get it checked out by a mechanic.